By Nat Hab Expedition Leader Eddy Savage

 ⓒ Eddy Savage

 Having a good headlamp will make your life a lot easier.
-Sometimes I see folks trying to use handheld flashlights or cellphone flashlights, and they are somewhat successful.
+Sometimes I see people trying to use handheld flashlights or cell phone flashlights, and they are somewhat successful.
 I prefer being able to use both hands when manipulating my camera in the cold.
-More so, having a headlamp with a red light setting allows you to preserve your night vision while still being able to clearly see your equipment.
-If you’re bringing a headlamp that is new to you, I highly recommend practicing with it in the dark and learning what all the buttons do and how they can change the brightness, color, etc. of your specific headlamp.
+Moreover, having a headlamp with a red light setting enables you to preserve your night vision while still being able to clearly see your equipment.
+If you’re bringing a new headlamp, I highly recommend practicing with it in the dark to learn about its features and how to adjust the brightness, color, and other settings.
 And of course, having a set of spare batteries for the headlamp never hurts!

 Northern Lights in Churchill Canada.